LinoMeister/seminar-cggp-alpha-wrap-2/README.md

 #### `alternative-trav`: Enables modified alpha traversability computation

 This configuration was used for a small experiment, using a slightly modified traversability criteria.
 See the 'alternative traversability' section in the [report](doc/experiments.md).
 Please note that this is different from the *adaptive* traversability methods.
+The adaptive methods can be used with the default configuration.

 #### `stack-queue`: Uses stack instead of priority queue